ronny-rentner/ultraimport/README.md

-ultraimport -  Stable Python Imports
+ultraimport -  Stable, File-Based Python Imports
 ------------------------------------

-Python import system is not based on files.
-It's based on packages and modules, on directories and a lot of magic.
+Python's default import system is not based on files.
+It's based on packages and modules, on directories, underscores and a lot of magic.

-`ultraimport` gives you stable imports no matter how you run your code. `ultraimport` will always find and import the same code files.
+`ultraimport` gives you stable, reliable, repeatable imports -- no matter how you run your code.
+`ultraimport` will always find and import the same code files.

-** Warning: This is an early hack.
+**Warning: This is an early hack.
 No unit tests exist.
-Maybe not stable! **
+Maybe not stable!**

 The Issue (with Classic Python Imports)
 ---------------------------------------